Cancer Research UK logo.

 You might cope with the news of your cancer diagnosis by pretending it’s not happening.
 This may not be a conscious decision, but a gut reaction.

-You might feel that you can’t think about it and find that you:
+You might feel that you can’t or don't want to think about it.

 You can tell the people around you quite firmly that, for the time being, you don't want to talk about your illness if you feel this way.

-In extreme cases, denial can be unhelpful.
-Some people deny their cancer so firmly that they convince themselves that either they aren’t ill at all, or that their illness isn’t cancer.
+In some cases, denial can be unhelpful.
+Some people deny their cancer or aspects of it so firmly that they convince themselves that either they aren’t ill at all, or that their illness isn’t cancer.

-You may need professional help from a psychologist or counsellor if this reaction starts to get in the way of your treatment or makes your overall situation even worse.
+You may need professional help from a psychologist or counsellor if this reaction starts to get in the way of how you think about your treatment or makes your life even more challenging.

 Other people being in denial